Search the collections

 The diary covers the period from Horner's first voyage overseas to the AIF Training Camp at Mena, Egypt and his service beyond on the Gallipoli Peninsula.
 Most of his early entries are about his excitment at travelling though the oceans to the Middle East, via Sri-Lanka, and the ports and people they meet on the way.
 The diary contains many sketches, in grey-lead pencil and soft, purple pencil, of the various coastlines, rocky landscapes, Suez Canal and geography of the areas; and later, finishes with some leaf-pressings of common plants in England, speaking to Horner's interest in Geography.
 This is also apparent in some of his entries about Cairo, as he explores in his leave time, with fellow AIF members, and discovers Muslim Temples, the Sphinx and Pyramids, coffee shops and everyday people in the street; commenting on what he sees and prehaps ommiting some details.

 His entries following landing at Gallipoli take on a slightly more hurried and reportage-style.
-Although he arrived after the April 25th Anzac push, he was involved in heavy fighting, fierce shelling and the poor living conditions faced by so many Anzacs in the Dardenelles.
+Although he arrived after the April 25th Anzac push, he was involved in heavy fighting, fierce shelling and the poor living conditions faced by all the Anzacs in the Dardenelles.
 His time post-concussion, 8/8/15, is much quiter and his subsequent time in 3rd General Hospital, Wandsworth, is hardly commented on.
 The diary concludes with visits to cousins in England after being discharged from Hospital, before he goes on to the Australian Army Pay Corps, and further training with the RAF.

 Alan Horner was born in Castlemaine, Victoria, and became a grocer.
 He joined the Cadets as a youth and was serving in Area 66 as a 2nd Lieutenant when he enlisted in the AIF at the age of 18, on 11 September 1914.
 He embarked from Australia on 21 October 1914.
 His service records indicate that he joined his unit at Gallipoli on 15 May 1915, just 20 days after the first landing.
 Amid heavy shelling, he was concussed on 8 August, and on 10 August was admitted to the No.2 Field Ambulance Dressing Station suffering 'debility and shock'.
 He was transferred to a casualty clearing station, and sent to England aboard Hospital Ship Aquitana, from Mudros to London.
 He was admitted to Wandsworth Hospital, England, on 23 August suffering a 'disability' that was 'not stated as being serious', recovering from concussion and possibily suffering post-traumatic stress.
 He remained in England from that point on, and in September 1916 was attached to the AAPC (Australian Army Pay Corps).
 In January 1918 he was reprimanded for the offence of being 'improperly dressed', failing to wear 'chevrons and distingushing colours'.
 Weeks later he was admitted to hospital again, (18/1/1918-5/2/1918), this time with influenza (just prior to the 'Spanish Flu' pandemic).
 In May 1918 he began a cadetship with the Australian Flying Corps, and in June was an RAF cadet, 'training as flying officer (Pilot)'.